Do you think IIT Guwahati certified course can help you in your career?

 Background events occur in the background or behind the scenes, usually without requiring direct user interaction.
 These events may include tasks like network communication, data processing, or automated system operations.
 Background events are typically handled independently of the user interface.
 They may not have immediate visible effects but play a significant role in the overall functionality of an application.

-What is Delegation Model?
+What is the Delegation Model?

 The delegation model is a programming design pattern that is used to handle events and event-driven programming in graphical user interfaces (GUIs).
 The delegation model works by separating the concerns of event generation and event handling, allowing for greater modularity and flexibility in GUI programming.